 We knew the rules.
 Best two out of three.
 Flinch three times and you lose.
 Winner mushes loser upside the head and busts a victory dance.

 Yell’s offense was clever and brutal.
 She tickled the fat part of my palm and—SMAK! slapped my right.
 She jerked her shoulder and—SMAK! slapped my left.
 She hypnotized me with eyebrow dances and googely eyes—SMAK!
 SMAK!
 SMAK!
-She halfcommitted to an attack and made me flinch once.
+She half-committed to an attack and made me flinch once.
 I disengaged, shook the burn out of my hand, reengaged, and—SMAK!
 She burped in my face and—SMAK!

-Either I had smoked too much, or she had four, five hands.
-Not fair.
+Either I had smoked too much, or she had five hands.
 During a rapid fire assault, she faked me out two more times and won the game.
 She mushed me upside the head and hooted.

 My plan was sound in theory, but I had made one awful miscalculation: Yell always won Hot Hands when we were kids.
-By the time she was done braising my hands, it looked like I had stuck my fist in a bowl full of fire ants.
-Fat welts bubbled on my flesh like air bubbles trapped in pizza dough.
+By the time she was done, my hands looked like I had stuck my fist in a bowl full of fire ants.
+Welts bubbled on my flesh like air trapped in pizza dough.
 She’d laugh and call me a pussy, a loser, a punk-ass scrub, but I’d keep playing her and playing her until her hands looked just as bad as mine.

 She won the next two games, easy.
 I would rather have been skinned with a dull straight razor rather than face her again, but I held my hands out and beckoned.
-I told her, “Best 3 out of 5.”
+I told her, “Best three out of five.”

-I’d would play best 12 out of 15 to give my nephew or niece another chance.
+I would play the best twelve out of fifteen to give Vanessa Laquisha Donetta Annette Delores Colt the 4th another chance at life.
+Shared pain is a crux of love.
+Accepting scorn that cuts deep and nicks bone is the truest vow.
+No wise man can tell you that, and even though I’d never be the most faithful brother or greatest mentor, I could do this one thing: offer my flesh and endure.

 Yell rolled her eyes and popped her neck.
 She adjusted the chunky bracelets on her wrists, smirked, and took my hands in hers.